Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 **Section 1 – Image**

-The image is specially designed to convey the important message of Together we change for vibrant future to encourage and become reminder of great outcomes which can be achieved together by the Founders and the users as benefactors by continuing the cycle of kindness and contributions as well as spreading love to the people, communities, societies and the world.
+The image is specially designed to convey the important message of 'Together we change for vibrant future' to encourage and become reminder of great outcomes which can be achieved together by the Founders and the users as benefactors by continuing the cycle of kindness and contributions as well as spreading love to the people, communities, societies around the world.
-Image on this section set to be hidden on mobile devices to ensure users do not have to spend extra time scroll further down on the page to complete the form to join.
+Image on this section set to be hidden on mobile devices to ensure users do not have to spend extra time scrolling further down on the page to complete the form to join.

 **Section 2 – Join Us Form**

 The form allows the users to register to the Foundation as members and able to stay connected and get updates regarding any activities and events attended or organized by the Foundation.
 Using this form, the users would be categorized as active users, therefore able to get notification to contribute towards the donations for good cause through the Foundation.
 There are several fields in the form which can be filled-in to collect personal information about the users, such as first name, last name, email address, phone number, country and interests.
 All the input fields on the form are mandatory and message will pop up on the screen to inform user if user try to submit the form without completing the correct input field.

 **Section 3 - Media Section**

 **Section 5 - Footer Section**

 ## Future Features to be Implemented
-- Add new pages to website specially for image and video purpose, which allow owner to include more images and videos of Events or any programme that organized by charity
+- Add new pages to website specially for image and video purpose, which allow owner to include more images and videos of Events or any programme that organized by the Foundation.
-- Add new page with Contact us section in order for charity to interact with user more easily and oftenly.
+- Add new page with Contact Us section in order for the Foundation to interact and communicate with users more easily and oftenly.
 - Hero image on Landing page to be customize further, 3 or 4 images will be used for hero image using some animation effect on them.

 ## Issues and Resolutions

-#### The following issues were identified and ressolved throughout the build process.
+#### The following issues were identified and resolved throughout the build process.

-  - Text inside the Join button on the Home page had an issue as text not align properly, same class was used and same style applied in css for both Join now and Donate button however donate button did not show any issue and only join us button shown an issue.
+  - Text inside the Join Us button on the Home page had an issue as text not align properly, same class was used and same style applied in css for both Join now and Donate button however donate button did not show any issue and only join us button shown an issue.
     - Issue fixed by changing height of button to auto.

-  - While inspecting on Ipad pro display using dev tool, most of the content shrink and resulted excess white space below the footer section of Who we are and Join Us page.
+  - While inspecting on iPad pro display using dev tool, most of the content shrink and resulted excess white space below the footer section of Who We Are and Join Us pages.
-    - Issue was fixed by using media query , min-width and max-width value used in media query to target only iPad Pro display.
+    - Issue was fixed by using media query, min-width and max-width values used in media query to target only iPad Pro display.

   - There was also an excess white space on the bottom of content section of all pages except home page while display switched to iPad Pro.
-    - Issue was fixed by adding border-bottom value to all content container in style.css : border-bottom value set to double for all id relevenat to the content container of the pages which fixed an issue.
+    - Issue was fixed by adding border-bottom value to all content container in style.css : border-bottom value set to double for all IDs relevant to the content containers of the pages which fixed the issue.

-  - Text overflow issue on what we do page as text overlay on all 3 images overflown from image while switching display to extra small screen size.
+  - Text overflow issue on What We Do page as text overlay on all 3 images overflown from those images while switching display to extra small screen size.
-    - Issue was fixed by using media query - font size of the text reduced for extra small screen size using media query, which fixed an issue.
+    - Issue was fixed by using media query - font size of the texts reduced for extra small screen size using media query, which fixed the issue.

-  - Margin issue with phone and mail icon infront of the contact number and email address on  media section of Join Us page which cause icon and text very close and no space between, same codes were used on all pages and no similar issue noticed however only Join us page shown this issue
+  - Margin issue with phone and mail icon in front of the contact number and email address on media section of Join Us page which cause icon and text displayed very close and no space between one another, same codes were used on all pages and no similar issue noticed, however only Join Us page identified with this issue.
-    - mr-2 class to the i element was missing on join.html page, issue fixed once added mr-2 class.
+    - Missing mr-2 class to the i elements on join.html page, issue fixed once added mr-2 class.

-  - Slightly noticable whitespace below footer on 'who we are page' while switching display to iPad , could be just an optical illusion or any possible error
+  - Slightly noticable whitespace below footer on 'Who We Are' page while switching display to iPad could be just an optical illusion or any possible error.
-    - Issue not yet ressolved.
+    - Issue not yet resolved.

-  - While ran code through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), backdrop-filter property of image-overlay-blur class which used in info.html for what we do page shown an [error message](assets/images/code-validation-error.jpg)
+  - While ran codes through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), backdrop-filter property of image-overlay-blur class which used in info.html for What We Do page showed an [error message](assets/images/code-validation-error.jpg).
-    - issue not yet ressolved, reached out to tutor support as well and tutor had advised that this could be false result from validator as backdrop-filter property is fairly new and validator has probably not updated yet to look for this rule.
+    - Issue not yet resolved, reached out for tutor support and tutor had advised that this issue could be false result from validator as backdrop-filter property is fairly new and validator has probably not updated yet to look for this rule.

-  - While I ran lightouse using devtool, Homepage has performance score was below 90% which i was not satisfied as i was aiming the score above 90% minimum
+  - While I ran Lightouse using dev tool, Home page has performance score below 90% which I was not satisfied as the aim was to score above 90% as the bare minimum.
-    - Issue could not addressed further : as per lighthouse recommendation I tried to compress the image however i could not get the desire image in terms of quality and size after compression therefore could not make improvement as image was tested across all devices and no issue identified in terms of image loading time
+    - Issue could not addressed further : as per Lighthouse recommendation, I tried to compress the image however I could not get the desire image in terms of quality and size after compression therefore could not make improvement as image was tested across all devices and no issue identified in terms of image loading time.
-    .Also lower score in lighthouse report was caused by [vendor scripts](assets/images/lighthouse-issue.jpg) addde to my page (Bootstrap, Fontawesome etc) which was not possible to remove from the page.
+    Also, lower score in Lighthouse report was caused by [vendor scripts](assets/images/lighthouse-issue.jpg) added to my page (Bootstrap, Fontawesome etc) which was not possible to be removed from the page.

-  - **Internet Explorer** showed an Issue on Home page,  while testing the page, [Content of the home page and logo did not display correctly](assets/images/homepage.jpg) in the centre, instead displayed vertically.
+  - **Internet Explorer** showed an issue on Home page, while testing the page, [Content of the home page and logo did not display correctly](assets/images/homepage.jpg) in the centre, instead displayed vertically.
-    Also donate and sign up form showing an [issue with placeholder text](assets/images/modal.jpg) as placeholder text not displaying correctly, gallary section on the what we do page which trigger by button below images also shown large excess space below images
+    Also, Donate and Sign up forms showed an [issue with placeholder text](assets/images/modal.jpg) as placeholder text not displaying correctly, gallery section on the What We Do page which trigger by button below images also showed large excess space below images.
-    - issue not yet ressolved
+    - Issue not yet resolved

-  - **Mozilla Firefox** **Internet Explorer** shown an issue with images on what we do pages as blur-effect that used on image did not work.
+  - **Mozilla Firefox** **Internet Explorer** showed an issue with images on What We Do page as blur-effect that used on image did not work.
-    - issue not yet ressolved, after reaching out with tutor support, mentor and doing my own reaserach I have found that backdrop-filter property that i have used in my style.css for blur effect not currently supported on **Mozilla Firefox** **Internet Explorer** which resulted diffrent outcome as compare to Google Chrome and safari.
+    - Issue not yet resolved, after reaching out with tutor support, mentor and doing my own reaserach I have found that backdrop-filter property that I have used in my style.css for blur effect not currently supported on **Mozilla Firefox** **Internet Explorer** which resulted diffrent outcome as compares to Google Chrome and Safari.

 ## Deployment